adambloebaum/personal-site/src/content/blogs/energy-flow-dynamics-in-pitching.md

   <img src="/images/energy-flow/10.png" alt="img2" style="width: 50%;" />
 </div>

-**Conclusion**: delivering more total and peak energy through the chain is the primary mechanical correlator of throwing velocity.
+**Conclusion**: transfering more total energy through the throwing arm is the primary mechanical correlator of throwing velocity.
 There is no evidence that more generation, better absorption/generation balance, or precise joint peak power timing is a driver of velocity.

-**#2: Elbow total transfer is almost entirely determined by shoulder transfer**
+**#2: Elbow energy transfer is almost entirely determined by shoulder energy transfer**

 Shoulder total transfer → elbow total transfer: r² = **0.956**.
 Shoulder peak transfer also strongly predicts elbow transfer (r² = **0.787**).